 (b) Offices; Multibranch Parties.
 The provisions of Section 10(a) will be applicable.
 For the purpose of Section 10(c): Party A is not a Multibranch Party and Party B is not a Multibranch Party.

 (c) Calculation Agent.
+Party A and Party B shall be co-Calculation Agents with all calculations and determinations under this Agreement being subject to the review and agreement of Party A and Party B (an “Agreed Calculation” and an “Agreed Determination”, respectively), each using its reasonable efforts to resolve expeditiously any disagreements concerning such calculations and determinations; provided, however, that if Party A or Party B is a Defaulting Party, the Calculation Agent shall be the Non-defaulting Party (or any designated third party agreed to by the parties) until such time as Party A or Party B is no longer a Defaulting Party.
+If Party A and Party B cannot reach an Agreed Calculation or an Agreed Determination, then they agree to appoint promptly and jointly three independent leading dealers in the relevant market each to make the relevant calculation or determination, in which case the Agreed Calculation shall be the arithmetic mean of the three calculations by the appointed dealers and the Agreed Determination shall be the determination agreed upon by at least two of the three dealers; provided, however, if fewer than three dealers provide a calculation or determination, then Party A and party B agree to appoint promptly and jointly such number of additional dealers such that Party A and Party B shall receive three calculations or determinations.
+The Agreed Calculation or Agreed Determination reached by such dealers will be conclusive and binding absent manifest error.

-The Calculation Agent is Party A.(d) Credit Support Documents.
-Details of any Credit Support Document, each of which is incorporated by reference in, and made part of, this Agreement and each Confirmation(unless provided otherwise in a Confirmation) as if set forth in full in this Agreement or such Confirmation: Surety Bond dated as of the date hereofin favor of Party B as beneficiary thereof in the form attached hereto as Schedule 1.
+(d) Credit Support Documents.
+Details of any Credit Support Document, each of which is incorporated by reference in, and made part of, this Agreement and the Initial Confirmation as if set forth in full in this Agreement or the Initial Confirmation: (i) Guaranty dated as of the Initial Exercise Date by Enron Corp. in favor of Party B as beneficiary thereof in the form attached as Schedule 3; and (ii) Surety Bond dated as of the Initial Exercise Date in favor of Party B as obligee thereof in the form attached hereto as Schedule 1.
+The term Credit Support Document shall also include any additional collateral document provided by either Party A or Party B pursuant to the provisions set forth in Part 5(p) of this Schedule.

-(e) Credit Support Provider. (i) Credit Support Provider means in relation to Party A, none, and (ii) Credit Support Provider means in relation to Party B, none.
+(e) Credit Support Provider. (i) Credit Support Provider means in relation to Party A, Enron Corp., and (ii) Credit Support Provider means in relation to Party B, none.

 (f) Netting of Payments.
 Subparagraph (ii) of Section 2(c) will not apply to all Transactions.